 Why Study in Ireland?

-Ireland is the perfect location to study for university entrance.
+Choose to study in Ireland – the perfect location for university entrance.
 The country’s long and honourable tradition of educational excellence is recognised the world over.

 Since the Middle Ages, Ireland has been one of the principal education providers to the western world.
 Successive modern governments have continued to regard education as a key priority and investment in this area has been sustained for a long period.